If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 And it’s a pretty solid choice, and it’s also not a bad price coming in.

-This lens performs well, and it’s also significantly smaller and lighter than the G Master, but it has some drawbacks, mainly in the video department and with photos.
+This lens performs well and is significantly smaller and lighter than the G Master.

-So this lens is pretty sharp at f8, which most of us are using anyway to shoot real estate photography.
+So this lens is pretty sharp, which most of us use to shoot real estate photography.

 Also, this lens does have OSS built into it or an optical SteadyShot.